 World Cup Draw: Groups for 2022

-The draw for the 2022 finals took place Friday, and here are the groups for the first phase:
+The draw for the 2022 finals took place earlier this year, and here are the groups for the first phase:

 Group A: Qatar, Ecuador, Netherlands, Senegal